Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Any Cats Like Snow?

-Some larger cat breeds native to areas that receive a lot of snow may enjoy playing in the snow and may actually look to go outside more often in the colder and snowy weather.
+Some larger cat breeds native to areas that receive a lot of snow may enjoy playing in the snow.
 Snow-loving cat breeds include the Maine Coon, Scottish Fold, Norwegian Forest Cat, Russian Blue, Himalayan, and Persian.
-If you have one of these breeds, you probably have a different experience than most cat owners when it comes to cold weather and snow.
+If you have one of these breeds, you probably have a different experience than most cat owners regarding cold weather and snow.

 How Cold Is Too Cold for My Cat?

-Most experts suggest that when the temperature is continuously below 45 degrees Fahrenheit, it’s time to bring the pet inside or provide it with a warm shelter that it can use if it gets cold so that hypothermia doesn’t set in.
-Signs that your cat is getting too cold include shivering violently, difficulty breathing, skin that’s cold to the touch, lethargy, and even loss of consciousness.
+Most experts suggest that when the temperature is continuously below 45 degrees Fahrenheit, it’s time to bring the pet inside or provide them with a warm shelter that they can use if they get cold so that hypothermia doesn’t set in.
+Signs that your cat is getting too cold include shivering violently, difficulty breathing, cold skin, lethargy, and even loss of consciousness.

 snowshoe kitten